EdgeTX/edgetx.github.io/docs/nda.md

 **1. Introduction**

-   - This Non-Disclosure Policy ("Policy") outlines the commitment of the EdgeTX Project Steering Committee ("PSC") and Edgetx Development Team to maintain the confidentiality of any information provided to it.
+   - This Non-Disclosure Policy ("Policy") outlines the commitment of the EdgeTX Project Steering Committee ("PSC") and the Edgetx Development Team to maintain the confidentiality of any information provided to it.

 **2. Definitions**